google-deepmind/mujoco/doc/XMLreference.rst

    so the user can enter as many parameters as needed.
 These defaults are not compatible with muscle actuators; see :ref:`muscle <actuator-muscle>` below.

+.. _actuator-general-actearly:

+:at:`actearly`: :at-val:`[false, true], "false"`
+   If true, force computation will use the next value of the activation variable rather than the current one.
+   Setting this flag reduces the delay between the control and accelerations by one time-step.

 .. _actuator-motor: